Ryu Ga Gotoku Studio: Writing

 The main writer behind the stories and scenarios of most of the Like a Dragon series has been Masayoshi Yokoyama, who previously was a senior planner for Jet Set Radio and director of Ollie King.
 When developing the first game, the tagline was "The maddog Yakuza and the 10 billion yen girl" and various members of the team were able to pitch a story.
 Yokoyama's proposal stood out where instead of focusing on a big plot twist that concerned the girl and the 10 billion yen, he drew up a character correlation chart, and explained how the various characters were related to each other.
 As a whole, Yokoyama focuses on entertaining characters and scenes, and only decides the culprit at the very end in the writing process, with a focus on who would be the most interesting to fight as a final boss.
 Yokoyama himself doesn't read novels and has no training in script writing, and is mostly inspired by visual mediums like film and TV shows.
 For the first two Like a Dragon games, crime novelist Hase Seishu was an editor of Yokoyama's scripts.
 He heavily critiqued the first draft, suggesting that it lacks realism, so Yokoyama did further research and adjusted the script in his own way.
 For the second game, Yokoyama only needed one round of editing from Seishu.
 Nagoshi is very involved in the creation of the scripts, and advocated for the various elements found in Yakuza 3, such as the more heartwarming atmosphere with the kids at the orphanage, the return of Joji Kazama, as well as suggesting the keywords "base" and "defense" for the story.
 For Yakuza 2, the golden Osaka Castle, was also Nagoshi's idea.
+For Yakuza: Like a Dragon, Nagoshi wanted to write all the lines for Saeko.
+As far as endings are concerned, Nagoshi insisted that they should be uplifting which is similar to Hollywood productions, while the rest adheres to different rules than western cinema.

+A different writer includes Tsuyoshi Furuta, who wrote the scripts of Judgment and Lost Judgment.
+Before those games, Furuta was one of the writers of the well received Yakuza 0 and he was thought of Nagoshi to be the best choice to make a script that differentiates from the Like a Dragon series.
+Furuta did not start his game development career at Sega, but at Spike Chunsoft and worked on 428: Shibuya Scramble.